Codeinwp/raft/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-TODO: Raft is a full site editing theme by Otter.

 == Description ==
-TODO: Description
+Raft is a lightweight, full-site-editing compatible theme ready for your next website.
+It provides a clean start and a solid base in conjunction with the Otter Blocks plugin, supporting your ideas and creativity.

 == Copyright ==
 Raft WordPress theme, Copyright 2022 Themeisle